stackforge/fuel-docs/pages/release-notes/v6-1/new-features/ubuntu-14-04.rst

 For details please see `Blueprint: Support Ubuntu 14.04 as a host node
 <https://blueprints.launchpad.net/fuel/+spec/support-ubuntu-trusty>`_.

+Note, that BIOS dev networking management replaced ethx naming scheme.

-Please note that starting with Fuel 6.1, the Ubuntu system packages are downloaded from the official Ubuntu mirrors, and
+Beginning with Fuel 6.1,
+the Ubuntu system packages are downloaded from the official Ubuntu mirrors, and
 Mirantis packages are downloaded from the